 Steering Committee members

-• Peter Canavan - Senior Policy Officer, Australian Industry Group (Ai Group)
+- Peter Canavan - Senior Policy Officer, Australian Industry Group

-• Michael Heinemann - Manager, Electrical Licensing, Electrical Safety Office
+- Michael Heinemann - A/Director Supply, Networks and Licensing, Electrical Safety Office

 Connect with us

-TAFE Queensland is collaborating with health care and clean energy industry experts and organisations to develop a network of national leadership in the delivery of skills, education and training through the TAFE Centres of Excellence.
+TAFE Queensland is collaborating with health care and support and battery technology industry experts and organisations to develop a network of national leadership in the delivery of skills, education and training through the TAFE Centres of Excellence.
 Get in touch with us to get involved and stay updated.

 Subscribe now to receive newsletters and regular updates from our Centres.